copycat77842/CyberTrail/README.md

 ### 4.8 Cyber Toolkit

+The Cyber Toolkit extends CyberTrail beyond story-based learning by allowing users to immediately apply the lessons they have just learned.

-CyberTrail also includes a set of browser-based learning tools that support the main scenarios and reinforce the same security lessons in a more hands-on format.
-Rather than existing as completely separate utilities, these tools are integrated into the learning experience.
-At the end of every scenario, CyberTrail recommends the most relevant tools based on the attack the learner has just experienced, encouraging them to immediately practise safer cybersecurity habits.
+Where the interactive scenarios explain **why** good cybersecurity habits matter through realistic stories, the toolkit allows users to immediately practise those habits using browser-based tools.
+Rather than existing as separate utilities, the tools are integrated into the learning experience and are recommended at the end of relevant scenarios.

 All toolkit features run entirely in the browser without sending user data to a server, ensuring passwords and messages remain on the user's device.

 #### Password Strength Estimation

 The password checker estimates how hard a password is to guess based on entropy rather than simple checkbox rules.

 It was designed this way because a password can look complex but still be unsafe if it is reused or commonly leaked.
-The tool also checks for obvious weak patterns such as:
+The tool also checks for common weak patterns that a pure entropy calculation would otherwise miss, including:

-- Common leaked passwords
+- Matches against a small curated sample of frequently leaked passwords (including common variations with digits appended, so **"password123"** is still flagged even though it is not an exact match to **"password"**)
 - Sequential runs
 - Keyboard walks
 - Repeated character patterns

+This list is intentionally small and illustrative rather than a complete breach-database lookup, since that would require server-side infrastructure that CyberTrail deliberately avoids.

 The result shows:
 - An estimated entropy score